Studio Auditions

 • Royal Conservatory Grade VII or higher

-• Memorization strongly encouraged
+• Memorization is strongly recommended.

 Three solos or études - one on a keyboard (preferably using four mallets), one on snare drum or multiple percussion, and one on timpani